layer5io/istio-service-mesh-workshop/lab-1/README_AWS.md

 export KOPS_STATE_STORE=s3://mydemobucket-cloud-state-store
 ```

 We are now ready to launch our k8 cluster creation.
-In this exercise we will create a public cluster split in three AZ has bellow:
+In this lab we will create a public cluster split in three AZ has bellow:

 ![AWS K8S Overview](img/k8sdesign.png)